BIOGRAPHY

 While guiding visitors to early medieval monastic sites of Ireland.
 I can talk about their legends and history for hours … The Market High Cross, Co.
 Meath.
 Copyright©Archaeotravel.

 My name is Joanna Pyrgies.
 I have obtained a M.A.
 Degree in English Philology from University of Silesia (Poland), and another M.A. in History of Art from Cardinal Stefan Wyszynski in Warsaw (Poland).
-Having taken my M.A. in Archaeology from University College Dublin, (Ireland), I am now engaged in a PhD project in the field of early Christian studies.
+Having taken my M.A. in Archaeology from University College Dublin, (Ireland), I am now engaged in a PhD project in the field of early Christian and early medieval studies.
 I am deeply passionate about the idea of possible connections between the Middle Eastern and African Christianity and the Celtic Church in Hiberno-Scotland.
 An intriguing iconography of illuminated Irish manuscripts, along with a complex language of monumental High Biblical Crosses have taken me on a journey back in time to the Golden Age of Ireland, its Saints and Archangels.

 Apart from working on my PhD, I am also an Independent Researcher, conducting research on worldwide archaeology from Prehistory to the Middle Ages.
 I am driven by countless archaeological mysteries that I explore during my field trips.
 Additionally, I am an author, guide, and a specialist in tourism, with a particular focus on the British Isles.